Saka1r/libcolor/README.md

 # libcolor
-A small and simple library for writing colored text in Unix Bash.
+A small and simple library for writing colored text in Unix/Windows Bash.
 # USE
 Example code
 ```c